seanwest-flatiron/CyberCourse0Assessment/README.md

 # Prework/Course 0 Final Assessment

 ## Core Abilities Assessed:
-- navigate the file system of an OS
+- Navigate the file system of an OS
-- operate and configure virtual machines
+- Operate and configure virtual machines
-- inspect network properties of a machine
+- Inspect network properties of a machine

 ## Windows 11